 The Clock Tower is also known as the Tsim Sha Clock tower.
 It is the only remnant of the original site of the former Kowloon Station on the Kowloon-Canton Railway.

-Hence why it’s official named Former Kowloon-Canton Railway Clock Tower.
+Hence why it’s officially named Former Kowloon-Canton Railway Clock Tower.
 The Clock Tower peaks at 44 meters and is topped by a 7-meter lightning rod.

 Visiting The Museum

 Tried visiting the Space Museum which was closed cause it was under renovation.
 That left the Science Museum to visit which was a short 20 min walk away from the Tsim Sha pier.

-There were 3 levels that had a kids exploration section on the top level.
-There were no real queues to get in but was building up went I was leaving.
+There were 3 levels that had a kid’s exploration section on the top level.
+There were no real queues to get in but were building up went I was leaving.

 They had some interesting demonstrations in the other sections.
 But at the end of the day, it was more suited for kids.

 Gardens Of Stars

-With the Avenue of the Stars been under renovation, it seems to have been relocated to the TST East Waterfront Podium Garden.
+With the Avenue of the Stars being under renovation, it seems to have been relocated to the TST East Waterfront Podium Garden.

-With it been a temporary set up, it still has the hand imprints of some celebrities and has the statue of Bruce Lee.
+With it being a temporary setup, it still has the hand imprints of some celebrities and has the statue of Bruce Lee.

 The Lights Show (Symphony of Lights)

-Ever night at 8pm, there is a light show also called Symphony of Lights show at Victoria harbour.
+Every night at 8 pm, there is a light show also called the Symphony of Lights show at Victoria harbor.

-A nightly multimedia show that combines colored lights, laser beams, music, and collaboration with 44 waterfront buildings on both Hong Kong and Kowloon
+A nightly multimedia show that combines colored lights, laser beams, music, and collaboration with 44 waterfront buildings in both Hong Kong and Kowloon

 The Skyline at Night